fntb/stac-fastapi-static/README.md

 - **plug-and-play** - Just `pip install` or `docker run` the server while pointing it to your deployed or local static catalog.json (see below).
 - **very easy to migrate to (and from)** - `stac-fastapi-static` only requires a valid STAC catalog which it won't touch (just read).
-- best possible performances **given the inherent limits of filesystem reads** - We tried to take advantage of every details of the STAC spec to speed up requests (see below).
+- best possible performances **given the difficult limits of filesystem reads** - We tried to take advantage of every details of the STAC spec to speed up requests (see below).

 ### Performances and limitations

 Inherently, building an API on a 100,000s items static STAC catalog is going to be far slower than on a database backed catalog, however the STAC specs defines constraints (and recommendations) that can be abused to design a performant enough API.

-Our goal is to provide viable performances on a 500,000 item static catalog.
+The goal was to provide viable performances on a 500,000 item static catalog.

 ![Response times](./doc/benchmark.png)

-_Response times obtained on a (yet) unpublished catalog at the OPGC._
+_Response times obtained on a (yet) unpublished ~2500 items catalog at the OPGC.
+These measures were obtained by measuring request times client-side._

-Results depend quite heavily on the catalog structure. `stac-fastapi-static` is more efficient the more tree-like the catalog is (e.g. serving a single collection of 10,000s items is going to be very inefficient, while on the other hand a deeply nested catalog will be quite efficiently served).
-Feel free to test on your own catalog :
+**Analysis :**

+- `[id=]` - id filtering - time complexity is linear (relative to item / collection count) unless the item / collection id is already cached, then it's fixed (negligible). _An in-memory `walk_path`-`id` cache is built whenever an item is fetched due to a query (even those not using id filtering)._
+- `[bbox=]`, `[intersects=]`, and `[datetime=]` - spatio-temporal filtering - complexity depends heavily on the catalog structure.
+The more deeply nested the catalog is, and the more distant subcollections are (spatially or temporally), the more the complexity will tend to be logarithmic. _This is because whole branches (collections and subcollections) can be skipped based on their extents._ Conversely a single collection is filtered with linear complexity.
+- `[filter=]` - cql2 filtering - has linear complexity.
+- And pagination complexity tends to logarithmic the more deeply nested the catalog is, and remains linear on a flat collection.

+Complex queries (obtained by combining filters) are handled by chaining filters from most to least efficient, thus making even slow cql2 filtering possible.

+Slowdowns - such as the one observed in this example - can be caused by :

+- Disk read speed : _In this example we encountered read times ranging from .5ms, to some exceptional 500ms, with an eyeballed average at 10ms._

+- (Too) complex geometries : _In this example we had some 300,000 points drone flight paths (even using a bbox heuristic, which is done, a false positive results in a geometry intersection computation). **Conversely bbox-like geometries filtering has the same speed as datetime filtering.**_

+**Conclusion :**

+1. The >100k target is, a-priori, not (yet) achieved in real-world conditions.
+However it was on a previous randomly generated 125k catalog using bbox geometries and deeply nested collections of 50-100 items.
+2. Test on your own catalog :

 ```bash
 just benchmark <path-to-catalog.json>